groundtruth/PoziMobile/README.md

 `./deploy.sh`.

+## Configuration

+This repository tracks the PoziMobile application in a generic form.
+As such it contains a single demonstration configuration file.
+Additional, application-specific configuration is expected to be found in a `config/` subdirectory.
+This may be done by cloning a repository of configuration into that location, or by making `config` a link to a directory where configuration is maintained.

 ## Run the unit tests

 We are using Jasmine for unit testing, but have set it up to run from the